 I haven’t met many slaws that I don’t like, but I count this broccoli slaw as one of my all-time favorites.
-It’s a great dish to take to a potluck since the broccoli stands up well to the dressing and it’s easy to transport and serve.
+It’s a great dish to take to a picnic or potluck since the broccoli stands up well to the dressing and it’s easy to transport and serve.
 The pomegranate molasses really makes this slaw special.
 It tints the yogurt dressing a lovely crimson color, and the flavor plays beautifully with the broccoli, carrots, apple and mint.
 I also like to add pomegranate arils for nice color and texture.
 When they’re not in season, feel free to substitute dried cherries or cranberries. —EmilyC

 For yogurt dressing

-- Wash and trim broccoli and cut florets away from stems.
-Either by hand or with your food processor’s slicing blade, finely chop the florets.
+Wash and trim broccoli and cut florets away from stems.
+Either by hand or with your food processor’s slicing blade, thinly slice / shave the florets and cut into small bite-size pieces.
 Peel the stems, and coarsely grate them (either with box grater or food processor’s grating blade).
 Also coarsely grate the carrots and apple.
 Toss them together in a large bowl, then add the toasted almonds, mint and arils (or dried cranberries) and toss again.